YabZhang/howdoi/README.rst

 Add some adjustment for my own use:

 1. Change 'www.google.com' to 'www.google.com.hk';
-2. Compatiable with socks5 proxy, add one new dependency `PySocks`;
+2. Compatible with socks5 proxy, add one new dependency `PySocks`;

 Add proxy conf to your env: